cs19b008iittp/Pakshimitra-Internship/README.md

 ***Description***

-The goal of this project is to prepare the UI of the screens from the Zoho Books sign up page using React Native.

-The screens should be designed to match the user interface of the original page when viewed on a mobile device.
+The goal of this project is to prepare the UI of the screens from the Zoho Books sign up page using React Native.The screens should be designed to match the user interface of the original page when viewed on a mobile device.

 ***Steps to be followed to set up the react-native project***